-The reason I developed these picks
+The reason I developed ChickenPicks guitar picks

-I developed ChickenPicks guitar picks in 1987.
-At the age of 18, I was a guitar player with a dream to study guitar at the Rotterdam Conservatorium (today known as Codarts).
+I was a guitar player with a dream to study guitar at the Rotterdam Conservatorium (today known as Codarts).

 Back then, I used a Scotty’s 0.60 mm red nylon pick.
 But if I wanted to take playing guitar more seriously, they told me that I needed a thicker pick.